marxin/texi2rst-generated/sphinx/gccint/storage-layout.rst

   also define the hook to ``default_promote_function_mode_always_promote`` if you would like to apply the same rules given by ``PROMOTE_MODE``.

-.. macro:: PARM_BOUNDARY
+.. c:macro:: PARM_BOUNDARY

   Normal alignment required for function parameters on the stack, in bits.
 All stack parameters receive at least this much alignment regardless of data type.
 On most machines, this is the same as the size of an integer.

-.. macro:: STACK_BOUNDARY
+.. c:macro:: STACK_BOUNDARY

   Define this macro to the minimum alignment enforced by hardware for the stack pointer on this machine.
 The definition is a C expression for the